phoebeyuchen/startup/notes.md

 - em: Relative to the parent element
 - rem: Relative to the root element
 - vh / vw: Relative to the viewport height/width

+## JavaScript

+### Object Function
+- pop: Remove an item from the end of the array
+- slice: Return a sub-array
+- sort: Run a function to sort an array in place
+- values: Creates an iterator for use with a for of loop
+- find: Find the first item satisfied by a test function
+- forEach: Run a function on each array item
+- reduce: Run a function to reduce each array item to a single item
+- map: Run a function to map an array to a new array
+- filter: Run a function to remove items
+- every: Run a function to test if all items match
+- some: Run a function to test if any items match